dotnet/docfx/README.md

 - [Backlog](https://github.com/dotnet/docfx/milestone/49) is a set of feature candidates for some future releases, but are not being actively worked on.

+## License

+This project is licensed under the [MIT](https://github.com/dotnet/docfx/blob/main/LICENSE) License.

 ## .NET Foundation

 This project is supported by the [.NET Foundation](http://www.dotnetfoundation.org).

-This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
+This project has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.

-For more information see the [.NET Foundation Code of Conduct](http://www.dotnetfoundation.org/code-of-conduct).
+For more information see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).

-## License

-This project is licensed under the [MIT](https://github.com/dotnet/docfx/blob/main/LICENSE) License.